Be Prepared. But Are We?

 From the occasional comment about having a first aid kit at home to deal with minor medical emergencies or as triage for more serious accidents.
 Being prepared medically has developed to being mandatory in many offices and work vehicles.
 Around us the world is starting to be prepared.
 But are we?

-On another level, organisations like Civil Defense, Red Cross and Red Crescent have gradually realised that casualties are reduced if residents in a disaster area, can be prepared by having access to items that increase their 72-96 hour survival chances.
+On another level, organizations like Civil Defense, Red Cross, and Red Crescent have gradually realized that casualties are reduced if residents in a disaster area, can be prepared by having access to items that increase their 72-96 hour survival chances.